tmendonca28/anthonymendonca/tech-learning/exploring-codeql.md

 ## Writing and running your first codeql query for python
 GitHub's [security lab repository](https://github.com/github/securitylab) has a number of CodeQL queries that one can analyze with respect to Python.\
 A best practice one can follow is to create a directory within your local repo to house queries, and aptly name it _queries_.
 You can then create a .ql file, and potentially name it in line with a specific vulnerability you are scanning for.
 For example, if I am trying to scan against sensitive data exposure, I would call my file "sensitive_data_exposure.ql".\
 I created a simple python file, that contained a redundant 'if' statement.
 Starting off with this to understand the workflow of CodeQL as well as the query language used.
+The 'pass' makes the if statement redundant as flow would simply pass over the if and do nothing.
 The python file looked as follows:
 ```python
 print("Hello there")